BuddhiLW/lazywal/README.md

 ### Pywal

-If you add `pywal` at the end of your command, then the `lazywal` binary will use `wal` command to update you X-server color-scheme.
+If you add `pywal` at the end of your command, then the `lazywal` binary will use `wal` command to update your X-server color-scheme.

 ``` bash
 lazywal set /path/to/file display 1920x1080 pywal